Dom-TC/Yamaha-TF-Control/README.md

 ## server.py
 For offline programming, a server application is included that mocks the TF-Rack, sending back the expected responses as the TF-Rack would.
 To use it, change the IP address in your script to `localhost` and run `python3 server.py` in a second terminal window, before running the relevant script.

+The server will return every channel to be at `-130dB`.